 - As security for the Company's obligations to a bank, a first lien was recorded on the Company's contractual rights under lease agreements dated August 23, 2000 between it and the Israel Lands Administration.
-The remaining depreciated cost of the Company's share in Unitronics House which is pledged as security for these loans, amounts to NIS 14,670 thousand as of December 31, 2016. - 2.
-According to building rental agreement from June 2015 in Kiriat Sde Hateufa, the subsidiary Unitronics Automated put a bank guarantee amount of NIS 920 thousand. - 3.
-As at December 31, 2016, the company and the subsidiaries gave performance guarantees to customers in the total amount of NIS 20.9 million (EURO 5.2 million).
-A sum of NIS 1,030 thousands were put in a restricted deposit. - 4.
-In the context of the Company's engagement in a Trust Deed for the bonds (Series 4) it undertook, inter alia, to pledge a deposit in favor of the bondholders for the amount of the semi annual interest payments of the bonds (Series 4).
+The remaining depreciated cost of the Company's share in Unitronics House which is pledged as security for these loans, amounts to NIS 14,330 thousands as of December 31, 2017. - 2.
+According to building rental agreement from June 2015 in Kiriat Sde Hateufa, the subsidiary Unitronics Automated put a bank guarantee amount of NIS 923 thousands. - 3.
+As at December 31, 2017, the company and the subsidiaries gave performance guarantees to customers in the total amount of NIS 2.7 million.
+A sum of NIS 97 thousands were put in a restricted deposit.
+Subsequent to the date of the statement of financial position, a performance guarantee for a customer in the amount of NIS 1.7 million (out of the amount mentioned above) expired. - 4.
+In the context of the Company's engagement in a Trust Deed for the bonds (Series 4) it undertook, inter alia, to pledge a deposit in favor of the bondholders for the amount of the semi annual interest payments of the bonds (Series 4). - 5.
+In 2016, the Company signed an agreement with a financial institution in the United States valid until December 2019, according to which the financial institution provided a framework in favor of building guarantees (Surety bond) in the amount of up to USD 35 million for providing performance guarantees for projects that the Company is expected to carry out in the US As of the date of the report, the Company has utilized approximately USD 9 million from this framework.